Monterey, California: Sports

 The Monterey Amberjacks are a professional baseball team that competes in the independent Pecos League which is not affiliated with Major League Baseball or Minor League Baseball.
 They play their home games at Sollecito Ballpark.

 Monterey Bay FC plays in the USL Championship, the second tier of professional soccer in the US, and plays its home matches at Cardinale Stadium in Seaside, California.

 The Monterey Peninsula Soccer League is an adult amateur soccer league featuring teams from Monterey and the surrounding region.

 The PURE Insurance Championship is a gold championship held in Monterey and neighboring Pebble Beach.

 Government

 Colton Hall hosted California's Constitutional Convention of 1849.

 Built by Mexican authorities in 1827, Old Custom House is the oldest government building in California.

-Monterey is governed by a mayor and four city council members.
+Monterey is governed by the Mayor of Monterey and four city council members.
 As of 2025, the mayor is Tyller Williamson and the city council members are Kim Barber, Gino Garcia, Jean Rasch, and Ed Smith.

 The City of Monterey provides base maintenance support services for the Presidio of Monterey and the Naval Postgraduate School, including streets, parks, and building maintenance.
 Additional support services include traffic engineering, inspections, construction engineering and project management.
 This innovative partnership has become known as the "Monterey Model" and is now being adopted by communities across the country.
 This service reduces maintenance costs by millions of dollars and supports a continued military presence in Monterey.

 The city government's Recreation and Community Services department runs the Monterey Sports Center.